kcmr/animated-countdown/README.md

-# animated-countdown
+# `<animated-countdown>

-An element to display an animated countdown using Polymer.
+A Polymer element to display an animated countdown.
 [Demo and documentation](http://kcmr.github.io/animated-countdown/)

 ## Install